 What is love?
-The age-old

-Film Festival 2024

-question finds a contemporary

-Dreams Love trilogy, premiered

-to universal acclaim at the Venice
+The age-old question finds a contemporary and adult declination in Dag Johan Haugerud's final chapter to his Sex Dreams Love trilogy, premiered to universal acclaim at the Venice Film Festival 2024.

-form the backdrop as two medical

-colleagues, one straight, the other

-gay, follow parallel trajectories in

-the games of love, attraction, sex

-and empathy.
-Meeting by chance

-on a ferry, the two describe their searches for intimacy.
+Long, bright Oslo summer days form the backdrop as two medical colleagues, one straight, the other gay, follow parallel trajectories in the games of love, attraction, sex and empathy.
+Meeting by chance on a ferry, the two describe their searches for intimacy.
 Marianne is into dating and is looking for love, Tor is looking for sex - by cruising for men on dating apps as he rides to and fro on the ferries.
+Through Haugerud's effortlessly unpredictable writing, the ferry turns into a magic vessel where the destinies of these two take unexpected turns...